Informasjonsforvaltning/dsop-api-spesifikasjoner/specs/README.md

 - The server url for test is equal to the value in the "EndepunktTest" column, and
 - The file name of the specification is a concatenation of

-  - the name of the organization,
+  - the organization number,
-  - the organization number, and
+  - the name of the organization, and
-  - the name of the master specification file
+  - the name of the master specification file.